Mildred “Midge” Fiest, Vienna, Ohio

 Mildred was a long time member of the Vienna United Methodist Church.

-She also was a volunteer at Trumbull Memorial Hospital for thirty seven years.
+She also was a volunteer at Trumbull Memorial Hospital for 37 years.

-In addition to her parents, she was preceded in death by her brother, William C. Salen; sisters, Margaret Pierce, Phyllis Donegan and a grandson, Thomas W. Fiest.
+In addition to her parents, she was preceded in death by her brother, William C. Salen; sisters, Margaret Pierce and Phyllis Donegan and a grandson, Thomas W. Fiest.

 Per her wishes Mildred was cremated and a private graveside service is being planned for a later date.